adamkewley/fo2dat/README.md

   `offset` and ending at `offset + packed_size`
 - `is_compressed` can have a value of either `0x0` (uncompressed) or `0x1`
   (compressed)
+- Filenames are stored in DOS 8.3 format: 8 characters for the file name, followed by a period (`.`), followed by a 3 character long extension.
+- `filename_len` is the length of a filename WITHOUT the period or extension.
+  Therefore, the length of the full ASCII for `filename` is `filename_len + 4`